 And since you never know with your more adventurous two-legged winged friends, you’ll want to avoid any unwanted incidents, which brings us to the next section.

-How to Stop Chickens Jumping Over Fences?
+How to Keep/Stop Chickens from Flying & Jumping Over Fences?

 Most of the time, however, you won’t have to take any dramatic action as chickens tend to instinctively return to the coop at dusk.
 Catching your fowl daytime roosting in tree branches is nothing too alarming if they’re contained within your property.
 Getting out of your property is where the problem begins.